Independent Contractor Non-Disclosure Agreement: All You Need to Know

 Here’s a rough draft of an NDA:

-- In the beginning, state the names of the parties involved (your company name and the independent contractor’s name).
-If your independent contractors are planning to hire subcontractors, it’s the contractor’s duty to inform you of the fact and provide you with their names so they can be included in the NDA.
+- State the names of the parties involved (your company name and the independent contractor’s name).
+If your independent contractors are planning to hire subcontractors, it’s the contractor’s duty to inform you of the fact and provide you with their names so they can be included in the NDA

 Here are a few examples: